 At the end of the second baseline visit, you will be randomly assigned to 1 of 4 groups.
 We will tell you which group you were randomly assigned to and provide details.
 We will provide you with your study product(s) when you come to the lab at this time as well.
 The groups will vary in the nicotine content of the cigarettes that you are asked to use.
 Two of the groups also include an e-cigarette that will be available for you to use.
-One e-cigarette group will be assigned an e-cigarette with tobacco flavoring and the other group will be able to select their own flavors.
+One e-cigarette group will be assigned an e-cigarette with tobacco flavoring and other group will be able to select their own flavors.
 You will not know the nicotine content of your assigned cigarette until after the entire study has been completed.
 You will be asked to use only your assigned cigarette and/or e-cigarette for the remainder of the study.
 We will give you enough cigarettes to replace the amount that you usually smoke each week.
 Please try to use only the cigarettes/e-cigarettes we give you.
 We will work with you to achieve this goal, as it is very important for the study.
-Additionally, you will need to keep track of the cigarettes, e-cigarette, e-cigarette cartridges/pods, and ecigarette charger we give to you and we will talk to you more about how to keep track of these items.
+Additionally, you will need to keep track of the cigarettes, e-cigarette, e-cigarette cartridges/pods, and e-cigarette charger we give to you and we will talk to you more about how to keep track of these items.
 Although we want you to use only the cigarettes/e-cigarettes that we give you, you can still be in the study if you smoke other non-study cigarettes or use other non-study nicotine products during the study.
 However, it is important that you tell us about any non-study tobacco or nicotine products that you use.
+Do not share study products with anyone else.
+The cigarettes/e-cigarettes we give you during the study should only be used by you.
+Sharing your e-cigarettes during the study could affect your participation.